framewiki/framewiki.net/wiki/framework-laptop-13/13th-gen.md

 {% include sidecar.html %}
 **Framework Laptop 13 (13th Gen Intel Core)** was announced on March 23, 2023, at the same time as [Framework Laptop 13 (AMD 7040 Series)](/framework-laptop-13/7040-series), during the Framework Next Level event.
 Preorders opened the same day. [^38] Batch 1 preorders began shipping in May 2023.

+It was discontinued after the launch of [Framework Laptop 13 (Intel Core Ultra Series 1)](/framework-laptop-13/core-ultra-1)

 ## Specs
 ### CPU